 - Ban disposable cups for events and use washable crockery instead.

-- Join Recreate in Dublin 24 for art supplies
+- Join Recreate in Dublin 24 for art supplies from existing materials.

 - Ensure that merchandise bought for students is reusable, refillable, recyclable/compostable and ethically made.
 Klee Paper in Dublin 7 offer products like refillable markers, low-toxin glue sticks, recycled paper etc

 - Switch to low-toxin cleaning products and reduce amount used in the school.
 Linea Zero is a range of professional cleaning products that are fully biodegradable and based on plant ingredients.
 Green Leaf Services offer office cleaning services with low-impact products within the Dublin area.

 - Switch to a low-ink font like Calibri or Century Gothic, which uses 30% less ink than Arial.